Towards Identifiability of Interventional Stochastic Differential Equations: Main Results

 \subsection{Nonlinear case}

 The nonlinear case is more challenging, because there is no longer a nearly closed form characterization of the stationary distribution.
 To apply tools from above, we consider when a linearized SDE can approximately capture the true dynamics, by restricting to contractive drift and small noise.
+We consider the vector field $v(x) = A\sigma(Bx) - x$, with the constraints that $\|A\|, \|B\| \leq 1$.